aws-samples/data-protection/usecase-8/README.md

 Server side encryption on S3 using **Customer Managed Keys** with separation of duties between key administrators and key users.

-For instructions, open this link in a new browser tab : [Click here for instructions](https://view.highspot.com/viewer/5d9c7bad78e87d3e8ae94837)
+For instructions, right click and open this link in a new browser tab : [Click here for instructions](https://view.highspot.com/viewer/5d9c7bad78e87d3e8ae94837)

 Let's work on a quiz on this topic :